 For any queries around RPL, please contact the Student Support Team.

 You may be eligible to receive child care rebates or subsidies.
-Head to the Centrelink website and take the Work, Training or Study test for Child Care Rebate and find out whether you meet their requirements.
+Head to the Australian Government Human Services website and find out whether you meet their requirements.

 All our courses require basic English language, literacy, and numeracy (LLN) skills so you can complete your studies.
 These skills are: